-Mark is Principal Tuba of the Regina Symphony Orchestra.
-As an orchestral musician, he has performed with the Edmonton Symphony Orchestra, the Alberta Philharmonic Orchestra, and the Metamorphosis Symphony.
-His career has lead him to performances in the United States, France, Germany, Belgium, The Netherlands, and Japan.
+Mark Preece is Principal Tuba of the Regina Symphony Orchestra.
+As an orchestral musician, he has also performed with the Edmonton Symphony Orchestra, the Alberta Philharmonic Orchestra, and the Metamorphosis Symphony.
+Throughout his career, has had the opportunity to perform in Canada, the United States, France, Germany, Belgium, The Netherlands, and Japan.

 Mark is also an active music arranger.
-He has written arrangements for a variety of brass ensembles including Brass Band, Orchestral Brass, brass chamber ensembles as well as pieces for solo tuba and tuba quartet.
-His music has been performed and recorded worldwide, including performances by Big Sky Brass, The Regina Symphony Orchestra, the International Tuba Quartet, Queen City Brass Band, and The Fairey Band of Great Britain.
-His music is mostly self published, with some of his library available at the Score Exchange and Cimarron Music Press.
+He has written arrangements for a variety of brass ensembles including Brass Band, Orchestral Brass, brass chamber ensembles as well as pieces for Solo Tuba and Tuba Quartet.
+His music has been performed and recorded worldwide, with performances by Big Sky Brass, The Regina Symphony Orchestra, the International Tuba Quartet, Queen City Brass Band, and The Fairey Band of Great Britain.
+His music is mostly self-published, with some of his library available at Cimarron Music Press.

 Accreditation: MMus Performance - 2008 BMus Performance - 2004

 Equipment: B&S 5198GL 6/4 CC Mel Culbertson ‘Neptune' Besson BE 983s